-Muffins are a simple preparation – similar to cake, but even easier.
+Muffins are a familiar preparation because they are very similar to cake, but take a lot less time.
 I think they are great to have on hand any day of the week, but especially on the weekends with a good cup of coffee and the paper.
 Yes, I know I’m probably one of the few people left who love to read an actual paper, and I think muffins add to this enjoyable experience.

-Berries are everywhere most months of the year, but now that spring is in full bloom, they’re tastier than ever.
+Berries are everywhere most months of the year, but now during the summer, they’re tastier than ever.
 I have a little trick I do with fresh berries, I freeze them on a sheet pan, when I can find the organic variety on sale, and then package them up into zip-lock bags, and use them all year long.
-Berries prepared this way are plump and juicy, when added to baked goods or desserts, and they hold up in the batter and don’t break apart.
-The frozen berries in the freezer section are often mashed or drowned in a pool of frozen berry mush, just not for me.
+Berries stay plump and juicy when preserved this way, and can be easily added to baked goods or desserts, and can hold up in batter and don’t break apart.
+The frozen berries in the freezer section are often mashed or weighted down in ice, not always the best.

-This recipe makes a great basic muffin base that you can add all sorts of things to like; fresh fruit, nuts, oats and even chocolate.
-If you do add oats, take out a little of the flour, otherwise you compromise the soft texture of these muffins.
+This recipe makes a great basic muffin base that you can add all sorts of things, like fresh fruit, nuts, oats and even chocolate.
+If you do add dry ingredients like oats, take out a little of the flour, you don’t want to compromise the soft texture of these muffins.

 1 stick butter, room temperature